Andrewmasih/Personal-Profile-CV/README.md

 - job title
 - location, place of stay is reflected in the image of London City.
 - about me
-- image that reflects a side of my personality within the subject of development.
+- an image that reflects a side of my personality within the subject of development.
-- tech skills - this shows the future employer/client my development skills and my experince using the Technologies
+- tech skills - this shows the future employer/client my development skills and my experience using the Technologies
-- portfolio - i am adding to this as i grow my portfolio, however there is a link to my Github account, and Linkedin profile.
+- portfolio - I am adding to this as I grow my portfolio, however, there is a link to my Github account, and Linkedin profile.
-- work experience - this is a reflection on my current and prevoius employment, as this growns i will introduce a scroll systems to view the information better.
+- work experience - this is a reflection on my current and previous employment, as this grows I will introduce a scroll system to view the information better.
-- contact me.  - the user can conatct me by leaving there details and a message in the relevent fields provided.
+- contact me.  - the user can contact me by leaving their details and a message in the relevant fields provided.
-- footer - this section has my socila media links so the user has more information about me and my profession.
+- footer - this section has my social media links so the user has more information about me and my profession.

-### ux elements
+### UX elements
 - user flow
 - animations
-- transistions
+- transitions
 - text shadows
-- fixed nav bar
+- fixed navbar

 # Technologies used

-To develop this project i used the following Technologies
+To develop this project I used the following Technologies

 - HTML5,
 - CSS3,